 “The company is observing recent global trends in order to enhance competitiveness abroad,” Suh said.
 “It is considering a plan to open a plant in the U.S. as part of mid- and long-term strategies.”

-As per a Wall Street Journal report, Samsung is looking at no fewer than five different states to become the new home of its American facilities, with South Carolina is allegedly the most likely candidate.
-Samsung is planning an initial capital investment of about $300 million.
-At present, everything remains in planning stages, and specifics have yet to be agreed upon.
+A Wall Street Journal report from 2017 noted that Samsung was looking at no fewer than five different states to become the new home of its American facilities, with South Carolina allegedly the most likely candidate.
+No additional States have been graded with a similar investment, and given Baxter’s comments, it seems unlikely any will.

-Should Samsung indeed move a portion of its manufacturing process to the U.S., it could mean an increase in production of refrigerators, washers, dryers, and other home appliances, which could result in Samsung pouring more money into the country.
-The company says, “This is a complex process that, like all strategic business decisions, will not be made final until it is determined through proper due diligence and planning that it is the best option for Samsung.”
+Moving a portion of its manufacturing process to the U.S., could mean an increase in production of refrigerators, washers, dryers, and other home appliances, which could result in Samsung pouring money into the country.
+And appliances that don’t travel as far to reach your local store may cost less.

-Samsung is by no means the only South Korean company looking to expand its operations in the U.S. Just last week, LG announced plans to build a new home-appliance manufacturing factory in Tennessee.
-And it looks like Samsung is feeling the pressure to follow suit.
+Samsung is by no means the only South Korean company looking to expand its operations in the U.S. LG has announced plans to build a new home-appliance manufacturing factory in Tennessee as well.